ralyodio/bmr/README.md

 ##### Official release

-Download the latest [Bmr release](https://github.com/chovy/bmr/releases) for your platform (Win, Linux, Mac).
+Download the latest [Bmr release](https://github.com/chovy/bmr/releases) for your platform (Windows, Linux, Mac).

 ##### Optionally running from source (development only)